ghu999/vc/README.md

 This UROP will involve working together with CCC research and prototype engineering staff in order to implement extensions to the voice anonymization pipeline as described above.
 Beyond implementing the new speech and audio processing capabilities, the goal will be to develop a modularized repository and/or package that can be used in demos or real-world deployment settings.

-Known Bugs:
-1. When a word is selected in single-select, clicking multi-select changes the displayed selected word to its index, unhighlights it, and does not select all instances of the word.
-2. Sometimes there is a one second delay due to the naming of the file.
-Looking to implement differing way of naming file.

-Potential future improvements:
-1. Add option to convert with voices from ElevenLabs API
-2. Run on localhost:3000 instead of current running method
-3. When multiple consecutive words are selected, consider redacting in one bleep instead of each individual word

 To run this,
 1. Go to ```frontend``` directory.
 2. ```npm run build```